Jana Duggar Responsible For Siblings And Josh Duggar’s Kids As Jinger & Joy-Anna Get Married

 Recently, the fans were also angered by another picture that the family uploaded on Facebook.
 It was a selfie that Jana took on what she planned to be a solo hike, but instead, overwhelmed by her siblings.

-The fans noted how she never seems to get a moment to herself and that she constantly plays the role of main caretaker.
+The fans noted how she never seems to get a moment to herself and that she constantly plays the role of the main caretaker.

 But when she is not taking care of her siblings and her brother Josh Duggar’s kids, she likes to foster her gardening skills.
-She has quite the green thumb, and has cultivated the family yard into an impressive garden, which harvests various vegetable as well as flowers.
+She has quite the green thumb and has cultivated the family yard into an impressive garden, which harvests various vegetable as well as flowers.

 [Featured Image by Duggar Family/Facebook]